 In the interim, if you do a manual release upgrade (to, say a future 22.10, or 23.04 release) there is a risk of causing problems to DAT Linux dependencies.

-An announcement on this will be posted when future Ubuntu releases are made, with recommendations/instructions provided.
 If a new DAT Linux is developed based on a future non-LTS release, it will follow a minor version numbering scheme (eg 1.1, etc).

 What systems is DAT Linux available on?